ImageMagick/Usage-Markdown/resize/index.md

 > ![](../img_www/reminder.gif)![](../img_www/space.gif)
 > Technically, image resizing is a simplified form of [Image Distortion](../distorts), both of which are techniques of image resampling.
-> It's very fast 2-pass filtering technique, is limited to orthogonally aligned pixel scaling, and a integer number of pixels in the final result.*
+> Its very fast 2-pass filtering technique, is limited to orthogonally aligned pixel scaling, and an integer number of pixels in the final result.*

 #### Affine, Transform